How To Match An Engagement Ring And A Wedding Band

 "It’s important not to mix certain metals though because they can scratch each other."

 Platinum is a much harder metal than gold, and can easily scratch or wear away at engraving.
 Stick to gold with gold, or gold with silver, and platinum with platinum, when mixing materials for your rings.

 The way your engagement stone is set can play a part in what sort of wedding band you choose.
 If you have a very large stone, or something with a low setting, you may find it easier to wear a shaped or bespoke wedding band that wraps around the stone, or frames it.

 If your wedding band doesn’t fit against your low-set stone perfectly, you’ll have a small gap between your rings.

 Additionally, you may wish to mimic the look of the stones on your engagement ring on a bespoke wedding band, or highlight a coloured gemstone on your engagement ring with diamonds on the wedding band.
 There are many ways that the perfect wedding band can highlight your engagement ring.

 "With a few careful considerations, you can create the perfect wedding set, even while working around an older, vintage, or unique engagement ring."

-If you have enjoyed this article please share it using the social media buttons.
-If you would like to learn more about ethical jewellery, please click here to visit our website and sign up to our monthly newsletter.
+If you have enjoyed this article please share it using the social media buttons above.
+If you would like to learn more about our jewellery, please click here to visit our website.